The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: DID: a causal inference approach

-Where $y_{i,t,h}$ is the outcome variable (i.e., PUDO and traffic speed) of census tract or traffic segment $i$ on hour $h$ of day $t$. $POST_t$ is a dummy variable with the value of one if day t falls in the time period between January $6^{th}$ and February $27^{th}$/$28^{th}$, 2019 or 2020, and zero otherwise. $TREAT_t$ is an indicator variable for the treatment group.
-It equals one if day t falls in the time period between November $5^{th}$, 2019 and February $28^{th}$, 2020, and zero otherwise. $\beta_3$, the coefficient of the interaction term of $POST_t$ and $TREAT_t$, is the parameter of our primary interest.
-We can calculate the short-term percentage point impact of the congestion tax on ridesourcing demand or traffic congestion as $\% \Delta y=e^{\beta_{3}}-1$. $Z_{t,h}$ is the vector of control variables, including the temperature, rain/snow, hour of day, and day of week. $\delta_i$ is the census tract or traffic segment fixed effects. $\varepsilon_{i,t,h}$ denotes the error term.
+Where $y_{i,t,h}$ is the outcome variable (i.e., PUDOs and traffic speed) of census tract or traffic segment $i$ on hour $h$ of day $t$. $POST_t$ is a dummy variable with the value of one if day $t$ falls in the time period between January $6^{th}$ and February $27^{th}$/$28^{th}$, 2019 or 2020, and zero otherwise.
+To put it more simply, $POST_t$ represents whether the policy is implemented. $TREAT_t$ is an indicator variable for the treatment group.
+It equals one if day $t$ falls in the time period between November $5^{th}$, 2019 and February $28^{th}$, 2020, and zero otherwise. $\beta_3$, the coefficient of the interaction term of $POST_t$ and $TREAT_t$, is the parameter of our primary interest.
+We can calculate the short-term percentage point impact of the congestion tax on ridesourcing demand or traffic congestion as $\% \Delta y=e^{\beta_{3}}-1$. $Z_{t,h}$ is the vector of control variables, including the temperature, precipitation/snowfall level, hour of day, and day of week. $\delta_i$ is the census tract or traffic segment fixed effects. $\varepsilon_{i,t,h}$ denotes the error term.
 To account for potential within-group error correlations, we cluster the standard errors at the census-tract-by-day or traffic-segment-by-day level.
+For ease of understanding, Fig. \ref{fig:fig4} offers the graphical illustration of Eq. \ref{eq1}.
+And Table \ref{tab: Summary statistics} presents the summary statistics of the samples.

 One crucial assumption for the DID model is that the outcome variables of the treatment and control groups are supposed to have parallel trends in the absence of the exogenous shock (the congestion tax in this context).
 Otherwise, the control group cannot provide a reliable counterfactual reference, and thus the impact of the exogenous shock will be misestimated.
-To formally test whether the parallel trend assumption is valid in this study, we divide the 30-day symmetrical time window before and after January $6^{th}$, 2020 into twelve 5-day intervals and run the following model:
+To formally test whether the parallel trend assumption is valid in this study, we divide the \xzhangadd{60-day} symmetrical time window before and after January $6^{th}$ into twelve 5-day intervals for both treatment and control groups and run the following model:

-Where $I_{kt}$ equals one if day t falls in the $k$-th 5-day interval around the implementation of the congestion tax (January $6^{th}$) and zero otherwise.
-The first 5-day interval before the implementation of the congestion tax is adopted as the reference ($k\neq-1$).
-Other terms are the same as in Eq. \ref{eq1}. $\beta_{3k}$ are the coefficients of interest, representing the DID estimations of the outcome variable of the $k$-th 5-day interval.
+Where $I_{kt}$ equals one if day t falls in the $k$-th 5-day interval around January $6^{th}$, 2019 or 2020, and zero otherwise.
+The first 5-day interval before January $6^{th}$, 2019 or 2020, is adopted as the reference ($k\neq-1$).
+Other terms are the same as in Eq. \ref{eq1}. $\beta_{3k}$ are the coefficients of interest.